Drury offers arts administration students a fast track to a master’s degree in nonprofit leadership

 The “4+1” program makes it possible for academically qualified and motivated students to begin their 30-hour master’s degree while still an undergraduate, saving them both time and money.

 The option creates a unique combination of distinctive academic programs.
-Drury’s arts administration programis one of only a handful of such degree offerings at the undergraduate level across the country.
+Drury’s arts administration program is one of only a handful of such degree offerings at the undergraduate level across the country.
 It helps students develop a bridge between the world of business and the passion of the arts by exposing them to subjects such as accounting and marketing as well as aspects of fundraising, stakeholder development, and cultural policies.
-Drury’s master in nonprofit and civic leadership, launched in 2016, prepares students for leading community change by preparing them for executive service in the nonprofit world.
+Drury’s Master of Nonprofit and Civic Leadership, launched in 2016, prepares students for leading community change by preparing them for executive service in the nonprofit world.

 “This is a natural pairing; one that will give students who complete both programs an extremely solid grounding in the combination of business, the arts, nonprofit strategy, and leadership skills,” says Dr. Regina Waters, dean of Drury’s College of Graduate Studies.
 “We consulted with arts and nonprofit leaders from the area and from as far away as Chicago in creating this 4+1 offering, and each of them praised the relevance and applicability of the degrees and the path we’ve laid out.”